 - Shared Visions: Courage: A new Shared Visions resource to remind us that across the world, diverse religions and beliefs recognize the power of fear and the importance of courage.
 Shared Visions prompt us to be curious about other religions and beliefs, to ask questions, and find answers.

-- Questions for Students and Educators: A question sheet including essay prompts to use alongside Shared Visions: Courage.
+- Questions for Consideration: A question sheet including essay prompts to use alongside Shared Visions: Courage.

 - Women Who Pursue Peace and Justice: A resource sheet highlighting the efforts of religiously-driven women in armed conflicts and women-centered programs in CVE.

-- Questions for Students and Educators: A question sheet to use alongside “Women Who Pursue Peace and Justice”.
+- Questions for Consideration: A question sheet to use alongside “Women Who Pursue Peace and Justice”.

 - Diversity in Islam: A fact sheet explaining the different groups within Islam.

-- Questions for Students and Educators: A question sheet that may be used alongside “Diversity in Islam”.
+- Questions for Consideration: A question sheet that may be used alongside “Diversity in Islam”.

 - Explaining Extremism and Addressing Islamophobia: Five practical steps about how parents and educators can explain extremism and address Islamophobia.